As you are aware, Warzone 2 is coming to PlayStation, Xbox and PC and the game is going to be free to play.

 The picture is a little murkier if you are planning on using the same platform, however.
 Historically, points have been transferable between games.
 So it would be a surprise if this wasn't the case, as long as you are using the same platform as before.

 While this will be frustrating news for many, it really comes down to whether your priority is to keep hold of those points or use a different platform than the one you have currently.
-With the release of Modern Warfare 2 scheduled for October, you at least have some time to make up your mind.

 How Do Call Of Duty Points Work?